 The so-called “Lerncafés”, an afternoon educational support project, are a highly successful service that has been established by Caritas all over Austria during the past years.
 On various locations, children from refugee, asylum seeking or migrant families, as well as from host communities have access to free study support, in order to enhance their language skills, succeed in school and to participate in afternoon activities.

 Not all children can manage to meet school requirements on their own without help.
 Furthermore, many parents are unable to give support to their children.
 The reasons for that are wide spread: lack of money for private tutoring, low educational level of the parents themselves, a lack of German language skills and/or insufficiently modest living conditions are only some reasons that make it nearly impossible for pupils to achieve the desired learning success in schools.
 Caritas has therefore created a free learning and afternoon care service called "Lerncafés".
-The results are great pride and success: in the school year of 2017/2018 98% of the participants completed their respective school level, meaning they can continue their journey to the next level.
+The results are great pride and success: In the last year of school 96% of the participants completed their respective school level, meaning they can continue their journey to the next level.

 Taking into account that around 95% of the project participants have a migration background, the “Lerncafés” also function as best practice examples of an integration project that is accepted by the European Commission.
 In learning, playing and growing up together with children from all different countries, religious beliefs and backgrounds, the children internalize to be open minded and respectful towards each other and other human beings, which is an additional possible outcome of the programme.